robotage/RTArduLink/README.md

 ## Release history

+### October 9 2014 - V1.1.3
+Changed config EEPROM signature to be less likely to occur by accident.

 ### October 8 2014 - V1.1.2
 Fixed problem where first com port was lost in HostTest and HostDemo com port selectors.